jnuqui/goofy-text/README.md

 capitalization of each letter and adding a space in between them.
 "I"'s are automatically made lower-case, while "L"'s are automatically made upper-case for optimal readability.

-The main functionality of this app was created in less than 30 minutes using ChatGPT prompts, while the UI/UX quickly took form with experimenation afterwards.

 # Problem

 My girlfriend and I, who are dating long-distance, have a running joke where we type in a